Wainich/Customer-Churn-Analysis/README.md

 ## Data
 The dataset to be used is Syria Customer Churn from: https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset This is a classification problem because, churn, the target variable is boolean whic we will convert to binary values(0 and 1).
-The dataset is located in the `data` directory.
+The dataset is Customer_churn.csv above.
 It contains information about customers, their usage patterns, and whether they have churned or not.
 The dataset is provided in CSV format.

 ## Modeling